Peter123261/StockPrices_Prediction_AI/README.md

  📈 StockPrice_Prediction_AI

->  _Forecasting stock market moves with data-driven AI precision._
+>  _🧠 Predicting next-day prices for top 10 stocks with 99.75% accuracy using Ridge Regression._

 **Intelligent Forecasting of Stock Market Prices Using Regression Machine Learning Models**